Visiting Banff in December 2023? Here’s ALL You Need to Know

 Can You Visit Lake Louise in December?

-Expect an Ice Castle to be built by Mid December, as well as the famous ice bar.
+December is one of the best times to visit Lake Louise!
+It’s not nearly as busy as Banff in the summer, but just as beautiful – just make sure you wear a warm jacket.
+Expect an Ice Castle to be built by mid-December, as well as the famous ice bar.
 Head here with family and friends to feel merry and cherry and enjoy a walk around the ice castle and a hot chocolate.
 You can also take a horse-drawn carriage around the lake and enjoy the Lake Louise ice skating.

 Another fun thing to do is ski or snowboard at Lake Louise Ski Resort.
 As there’s almost nothing open on Christmas Day, heading to the ski resorts is a great Christmas Day activity once the presents are unwrapped.

 Although there are crowds, it’s still easy to get parking and enjoy Lake Louise to the fullest.
 Just dress warm and get to Lake Louise early.
 It’s the shortest month of the year, and you can expect the sun to set before 5 p.m.
-For full sunshine on Lake Louise, I would suggest getting to Lake Louise around 10 a.m.
+I would suggest getting to Lake Louise around 10 a.m. for full sunshine on Lake Louise.

 Things to do in Banff in December